 Adric: Keep your hands off it!
 (He grabs Keara's arm and twists it behind her back.)

 - Also, don't steal Adric's badge.
 His first scene has him putting Keara in a stranglehold for trying to do so.

 - Big Bad: The Marshmen, although they're mostly just acting on instinct.

-- Can't Argue With Time Lords: Romana is summoned back to Gallifrey.
-The Doctor's casual invokation of this trope almost reduces her to tears.
+- Can't Argue with Elves: Romana is summoned back to Gallifrey.
+The Doctor's casual invocation of this trope, with the elves in this case being the Time Lords, almost reduces her to tears.

 - Despair Event Horizon: Romana is clearly fighting not to cry at the thought of being forced back to Gallifrey with no say in the matter.

 - Establishing Character Moment: Adric's first scene has him trying to join the gang which his brother, Varsh, has formed.
 This scene includes a close-up of Adric's badge for mathematical excellence, as well as establishing that he has a rather high opinion of himself.
 "Of course I'm better than you.
 I'm an Elite."